-In January 2017, we granted Mr. Cohen an option to purchase 75,000 shares of our common stock.
-The shares subject to this option originally vested in equal annual installments over a period of four years.
-The exercise price of this option is \$3.55 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
-In January 2018, we granted Mr. Cohen an option to purchase 75,000 shares of our common stock.
-The shares subject to this option originally vested in equal annual installments over a period of four years.
-The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
-All shares subject to vesting under these options vested in full and become immediately exercisable in August 2018 in accordance with the terms of Mr. Cohen's separation agreement.
+In August 2021, we granted Mr. Clifton an option to purchase 82,423 shares of common stock.
+The exercise price of this option is \$9.06 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+The shares subject to this option will vest in equal annual installments over a period of four years.
+All shares underlying this option will vest in full and become immediately exercisable upon a change of control of the Company or if Mr. Clifton is terminated without cause or resigns for good reason (each as defined in Mr. Clifton's employment discussed under "Employment Arrangements and Potential Payments upon Termination of Employment" herein).